-- o No discharging visible floating solids or foam; - o Remove oil, grease, and other pollutants from dewatering water via an oil-water separator or suitable filtration device (such as a cartridge filter); - Utilize vegetated upland areas of the site, to the extent feasible, to infiltrate dewatering water before discharge.
-In no case shall waters of the State be considered part of the treatment area; - Implement velocity dissipation devices at all points where dewatering water is discharged; - Haul backwash water away for disposal or return it to the beginning of the treatment process; and - Clean or replace the filter media used in dewatering devices when the
+- o No discharging visible floating solids or foam; - Remove oil, grease, and other pollutants from dewatering water via an oil-water separator or suitable filtration device (such as a cartridge filter); - Utilize vegetated upland areas of the site, to the extent feasible, to infiltrate dewatering water before discharge.
+In no case shall Waters of the State be considered part of the treatment area; - Implement velocity dissipation devices at all points where dewatering water is

-- pressure differential equals or exceeds the manufacturer's specifications. - o Chemical treatment such as polymers and flocculants are not permitted. - 8.J.4.1.14 Natural Buffers.
-For any stormwater discharges from construction activities within 50 feet of a water of the State, you must comply with one of the following compliance alternatives: - Provide a 50-foot undisturbed natural buffer between construction activities and the water of the State; or - Provide an undisturbed natural buffer that is less than 50 feet supplemented by additional erosion and sediment controls. - Note, construction activities may also be subject to other federal, state, and local permitting requirements.
+- discharged; - Haul backwash water away for disposal or return it to the beginning of the treatment process; and - Clean or replace the filter media used in dewatering devices when the pressure differential equals or exceeds the manufacturer's specifications. - Chemical treatment such as polymers and flocculants are not permitted without prior written approval from VT DEC. - 8.J.4.1.14 Natural Buffers.
+For any stormwater discharges from construction activities within 50 feet of a Water of the State, you must comply with one of the following compliance alternatives: - Provide a 50-foot undisturbed natural buffer between construction activities and the water of the State; or - Provide an undisturbed natural buffer that is less than 50 feet supplemented by additional erosion and sediment controls.